 The name may be Italian in origin, but the latte is—without a doubt—a favored way to enjoy coffee in the U.S. Few single products can wake you up, warm your body, and satisfy your sweet tooth all in one gulp.
 Perhaps that’s why every cafe from Santa Monica to Manhattan has an entire section of its menu dedicated to this delicious caffeine staple.
 If you enjoy the smooth flavor and bold, energy-boosting effects of a latte without quite knowing what it is or where it comes from, you’re not alone.

 The name “latte” is derived from the Italian words caffè latte, which means “milk coffee.”
 In fact, if you walk into any restaurant or café in Italy and ask for a latte, you’ll be given a glass of milk.
 In Italy, you have to ask specifically for a caffè latte.
 In France and northern Europe, you’d ask for a café au lait.
-So where does the name actually come from?

 If you visit a Spanish-speaking nation and want a latte, ask for a café con leche.

 As with many of our favorite foods and beverages, the origins of the latte are a bit murky.
 Europeans have been mixing coffee and milk (the prime ingredients in a latte) for centuries, particularly in places like Italy, Spain, France, Germany, and Austria.
 Nevertheless, the modern latte—which is made with a shot or more of espresso—is widely considered an American invention.
 It became trendy in Seattle during the 1980s and was ubiquitous throughout the U.S. by the ’90s.